qasimwarraich/cli-tutor/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command info        Prints information about the tool and log collection repo        Prints a url to the git repository for this tool version     Print the version number of cli-tutor
+  completion  Generate the autocompletion script for the specified shell help        Help about any command info        Prints information about the tool repo        Prints a url to the git repository for this tool version     Print the version number of cli-tutor

 Flags:
   -h, --help            help for cli-tutor
-  -n, --no-upload-log   Do not send a copy of the log to the developer -x, --no-welcome      Do not show welcome message when entering tutor
+  -x, --no-welcome      Do not show welcome message when entering tutor

 Use "cli-tutor [command] --help" for more information about a command.